yherve/virt-deploy/README.md

 #### vm

+The 'vm' part permits to create one or several virtual machines (aka 'domains' in libvirt).
+Under the hood, we use 'virt-install' to create and start a virtual machine.

-The 'vm' part corresponds to the [virt-install](https://linux.die.net/man/1/virt-install) command line parameters.
+In our qdeploy.conf config file, the attributes of the 'vm' element corresponds to the [virt-install](https://linux.die.net/man/1/virt-install) command line parameters.

-Desired parameters are translated into
+More specifically, virt-install parameters are translated into:

 - an element with the name of the parameters
 - a text attribute with the value of the parameter

-If the parameter attribute is a comma-separated key-value list (as in the network example below), it is possible to pass a list of attributes
+- a mandatory semi column

 Example

+    ram 4096;

+If the parameter attribute is a comma-separated key-value list, it is possible to pass a list of attributes, which might be more readable.

+Example

+    network {
+            network=mgtnw1;
+            mac=52:54:00:00:01:07;
+            model=e1000;
+        }

+Full example

 If you want to start a vm like so:

     $ virt-install --name vm1 --ram 4000 --vcpus 2 --graphics vnc \
                    --network "network=mgtnw1,mac=52:54:00:00:01:07,model=e1000" \
-                   --disk "./vm1.qcow2"
+                   --disk "./vm1.qcow2" --noautoconsole

-use the description below in qdeploy.conf
+Use the description below in qdeploy.conf

     vm vm1 {
         ram 4000;
         vcpus 2;
-        graphics vnc
-        network "network=mgtnw1,mac=52:54:00:00:01:07,model=e1000";
-    }

-or, if you prefer to expand the network parameter:

-    vm vm1 {
-        ram 4000;
-        vcpus 2;
         graphics vnc;
+        noautoconsole;
         network {
             network=mgtnw1;
             mac=52:54:00:00:01:07;